 - Dr Sarah Wise (Social Work, University of Melbourne)

-Critically, researchers across fields such as public health, epidemiology, law, early childhood, education, social work, government, social and environmental policy, communications, and digital technologies, must come together with their respective industry and community partners, and children and young people themselves, to generate contemporary evidence which will inform policies and practices to improve the lives of children and young people.
+Researchers across fields such as public health, epidemiology, law, early childhood, education, social work, government, social and environmental policy, communications, and digital technologies, have come together with their respective community partners, and children and young people themselves, to generate contemporary evidence which will inform policies and practices to improve the lives of children and young people.

 The Children’s Lives Research Initiative aims to examine the following questions-